c0mix/c0mix.github.io/_posts/2020-05-01-Massive-Hosts-Discovery-with-SaturnV.markdown

 ## Execution Example

-In order to provide a small DEMO of this tool I have used some facebook related ip subnets as targets since they are under bug bounty.
+In order to provide a small DEMO of this tool I used some facebook related ip subnets as targets since they are under bug bounty.
 The following steps will cover all the installation and execution process of the SaturnV tool providing a basic example of its behaviour.

 #### 1. Clone the project from github
 ```